jpasilan/symfony-puphpet/README.md

 ### Things to note
 * Symfony is set (via nginx) in development mode with debug set to true.
-* For macOs users having problems deleting files from the guest directory `/var/www/symfony`, just run `ls -lR` on the host's source directory.
-Should also be the case when `composer update` fails with directories not delete.
+* For macOS users having problems deleting files from the guest directory `/var/www/symfony`, just run `ls -lR` on the host's source directory.
+Should also do the same when `composer update` fails with directories not deleting.